BDC Hamburger Icon

 • Create post-purchase text or email notifications that thank customers and share shipping and tracking information.

-• After successful product delivery, send emails requesting reviews and sharing any additional instructions.
+• After successful product delivery, send emails to request reviews and feedback and provide any additional instructions.

-• Set up an email series with upselling and cross-selling opportunities and customer service follow-up.
+• Set up an email series with upselling and cross-selling opportunities and customer service follow-ups.

 TipBottom line